Valorant Map Guide: Ascent

 Ascent – Center – for Defenders

 Ascent Map Guide: The Middle.
-(Source: Riot Games)
+(Source: Games)

 Let’s start with the middle, which is the cornerstone of a successful defense and/or offense on Ascent.
 Controlling the middle is very important on this new map.

-The standard defensive on Ascent consist of one player on the Catwalk, two players near the Mid Market, and one defender each on the A and B sites.
+The standard defensive tactics on Ascent consist of one player on the Catwalk, two players near the Mid Market, and one defender each on the A and B sites.
 This gives you a total of three defenders for the mid.
 This may seem like a lot, but A & B are easy to defend thanks to their key points.
 Also, the middle is so wide, open, and crucial to the flow of the game that you will need the number of players here.

 The Catwalk is a quick switch to A, while Mid Market is an even quicker switch to B. This, of course, makes communication – or at least awareness – crucial.
 If no one is pushing for the middle, be ready to rotate to help on the spots.
 Very importantly, never leave the center without a defender unless the attackers have managed to plan the spike.